RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 We will set up a blank scene with two planes.
 Then we will write a script that will change the plane's material color when they collide.
 Also we will visualize collider bounding boxes to make it easier to change their size.

+To complete this tutorial, you have know Spark AR and JavaScript basics.
+If you've never been working with Spark AR, try to complete some [official tutorials](https://sparkar.facebook.com/ar-studio/learn/tutorials).

+We'll use Spark AR Studio v99.

 ## Necessary assets

-* box.obj - we will use it to visualize collider bounding boxes
+* [box.obj](/cube.obj) - we will use it to visualize collider bounding boxes

 ## Setting up the scene